-Buying Your First Home?
-How To Get Your Finances In Order
+Buying Your first home?
+Get Your Finances In Order In 5 Easy Steps

 Thinking of buying your first home but don’t know where to start?
-It can feel very complicated at first From mortgage applications to dealing with estate agents, you have to take a big GULP as it’s time to be a grown-up.
+It can feel very complicated at first.
+From mortgage applications to dealing with estate agents, you have to take a big GULP as it’s time to be a grown-up.
 And I hate grown-up things – they make me palm-sweaty!
 So if I can do this, anyone can.
 Here’s my step-by-step guide.

-How To Get Your Finances In Order
+Buying Your First Home?
+How To Get Your Finances In Order buy following these 5 easy steps

 1. Speak to the money people